-Worship Activities and Services Mandatory [Under NY State Executive Orders published on June 26, 2020] Limit size of gathering to no more than 25% of the maximum occupancy of the space in use.
-Limit size of gathering to no more than 25 people for services occurring outdoors.
-Ensure people maintain 6 feet of distance between households during worship, including when seated.
-Exception: when the core activity requires a shorter distance (e.g. pallbearing), participants must wear a mask.
-Ensure a distance of 12 feet is maintained from any person that is singing or projecting their voice without a face covering.
-If closer than 12 feet, individuals must be protected by a face covering or a clear impermeable barrier that reaches from the ground to above their head.
-Reduce the use of objects touched by many.
+- If multiple buildings with separate entrances and exits are available for use, there may • be multiple groups of 10 in separate buildings at the same time for religious gatherings. - Ensure people maintain 6 feet of distance between households during worship, including when seated.
+Exception: when the core activity requires a shorter distance (e.g. pallbearing), participants must wear a mask. - Ensure a distance of 12 feet is maintained from any person that is singing or projecting their voice without a face covering.
+If closer than 12 feet, individuals must be protected by a face covering or a clear impermeable barrier that reaches from the ground to above their head. - Reduce the use of objects touched by many.
 For example, instead of passing an offering plate during the service, place an offering plate in a fixed location to reduce contact-to-contact virus spread.
-It is strongly recommended to remove all non-essential ritual objects entirely.
-Frequently disinfect commonly shared objects during worship (e.g. prayer books, sacred object.) and encourage participants to clean their hands before and after contact with the object.
-If cleaning or disinfection products causes safety hazards or degrades the material (e.g. religious artifact), put in place hand hygiene stations, provide gloves, and/or limit the number of individuals touching such material.
-Prohibit sharing food or beverages within the facility.
-For rituals that include consumption or offerings of food or drink (i.e. communion, food offerings) find alternatives such as individual servings to reduce hand-to-hand virus transmission.
-Restrict ceremonial handholding, shaking hands, hugging, and kissing with members of different households during services or prayers.
-Instead, find an acceptable alternative gesture of greeting that minimizes contact, such as a gentle bow.
-For funeral-related services, prohibit touching, hugging, or Kissing the Recommended Consult the CDC's Considerations for Gatherings & Community Events.
-Hold services outdoors whenever possible (e.g. outdoor service for religious gatherings or graveside-only service for funerals).
-Offer multiple service times to reduce the number of congregants together in the facility.
-Create pre-registration for in-person gatherings to abide by occupancy limits.
-To see a registration form template created by NYDIS, click here.
-Adapt ritual worship activities and remove all non-essential items to minimize contact between individuals and commonly touched objects and surfaces.
-Remove religious texts from use and encourage congregation members to bring their own.
-Alternatively, houses of worship can use technology to project liturgy on the walls or replicate all songs and prayers into single-use photocopied bulletins.
-Find alternatives for group singing such as instrumental or pre-recorded music.
-Instruments used should be sanitized before and after each use, instrument should be minimized.
-Microphones should not be shared between multiple people during a service.
-Alternatives include assigning one dedicated microphone per person or utilizing microphone covers that are replaced between each person's use.
-Empty fonts or other water-related ceremonial spaces to prohibit spread of the virus.
+It is strongly recommended to remove all non-essential ritual objects entirely. - Frequently disinfect commonly shared objects during worship (e.g. prayer books, sacred objects) and encourage participants to clean their hands before and after contact with the object. - If cleaning or disinfection products or the act of cleaning and disinfecting causes safety hazards or degrades the material (e.g. religious artifact), put in place hand hygiene stations, provide gloves, and/or limit the number of individuals touching such material. - Prohibit sharing food or beverages within the facility.
+For rituals that include consumption or offerings of food or drink (i.e. communion, food offerings) find alternatives such as individual servings to reduce hand-to-hand virus transmission. - Restrict ceremonial handholding, shaking hands, hugging, and kissing with members of different households during services or prayers.
+Instead, find an acceptable alternative gesture of greeting that minimizes contact, such as a gentle bow. - For funeral-related services, prohibit touching, hugging, or kissing the body of a deceased person who had confirmed or suspected COVID-19, per CDC guidance. - O Consult the CDC's Considerations for Gatherings & Community Events. - Hold services outdoors whenever possible (e.g. outdoor service for religious gatherings or graveside-only service for funerals). - O Offer multiple service times to reduce the number of congregants together in the facility. - Create pre-registration for in-person gatherings to abide by occupancy limits.
+To see a registration form template created by NYDIS, click here. - O Adapt ritual worship activities and remove all non-essential items to minimize contact between individuals and commonly touched objects and surfaces. - O Remove religious texts from use and encourage congregation members to bring their own.
+Alternatively, houses of worship can use technology to project liturgy on the walls or replicate all songs and prayers into single-use photocopied bulletins. - Find alternatives for group singing such as instrumental or pre-recorded music.
+Instruments used should be sanitized before and after each use, instrument sharing should be minimized. - Microphones should not be shared between multiple people during a service.
+Alternatives include assigning one dedicated microphone per person or utilizing microphone covers that are replaced between each person's use. - O Empty fonts or other water-related ceremonial spaces to prohibit spread of the virus.
 Avoid rituals involving physical touch and water-based elements (i.e. water baptisms).